BCLawLibrary/practical-ai-in-30-days/day-05-design-your-dream-ai-sidekick.md

 2. See how they handle an everyday problem
 3. Ask them about their "archnemesis"
 4. Share your funniest interaction!

-**Additional Inspiration:**
-- The overly enthusiastic tour guide who connects EVERYTHING to local history
-- A dramatic Shakespearean AI who makes grocery lists sound epic
-- Your city's public transit system given sentience and attitude
-- A coffee shop AI that judges your order but still loves you

-### Remember:
-- Keep it fun but avoid harmful stereotypes
-- Using AI is an opportunity to reflect the best of humanity back to us
-- Sometimes the silliest personas give the best advice!

 Share your creations!
 What personality did you design?
 What was your funniest interaction?
 Did they surprise you with any particularly clever responses?